 If it does not help, use Google Public DNS and see if that works for you.
 You need to explicitly change the DNS settings in your operating system use the DNS IP addresses.
 You don’t need to worry about the procedure; the process of changing your DNS settings varies according to the operating system and version of the operating system or the device which you are using.
 In this article, we are going to tell you how to show you how to fix this problem on Windows.

 The issue about which we are talking in this article generally occurs on the Google Chrome browser that you are using on Windows PC.
-Chrome might display a grey window with one of this message if something is wrong with the Internet or DNS settings.
+Chrome might display a grey window with one of these messages if something is wrong with the Internet or DNS settings.
 Whenever you type the domain name into the browser, it is a known fact that DNS will look for the IP address of the domain name and return the result to you.

 - First of all, right-click on the taskbar Network icon and select Network and Sharing Center.